Skip to Content

 Baltic Cruise Tip #1: Don’t Bring Every Currency

-Many Baltic countries accept Euros while others will take local currencies such as British Pounds, Danish Krona, and Russian Rubles.
-Credit and debit cards are widely accepted, especially in cruise ports so it may be worth putting the majority of purchases on a card.
+Many Baltic countries accept Euros while others will take local currencies such as British Pounds, Danish Krone or Swedish Krona.
+Credit and debit cards are widely accepted, especially in cruise ports so it may be worth putting the majority of purchases on your card.

 I have been on full cruises and never once needed to use cash.

-Baltic cruises visit multiple countries, many of which have their own currencies.
-I wouldn’t suggest that you keep withdrawing and exchanging currencies because not only is this time-consuming but you can also lose quite a bit of money if the exchange rates aren’t favorable.
+Baltic cruises visit multiple countries, all of which have their own currencies.
+I wouldn’t suggest that you keep withdrawing and exchanging currencies because not only is this time-consuming but you can also lose quite a bit of money if the exchange rates aren’t favourable.

-In some places, countries that don’t use the Euro currency will take Euros as an alternative.
+In some places, countries that don’t use the Euros will actually take Euros as an alternative.

 It’s always important to have some small coins (Euros are usually fine) for things like public toilets.